 Having an addiction to drugs or alcohol is not easy to overcome, especially if you have had the bad habit for many years.
 Go into it knowing that the road ahead is difficult, but not unachievable.
 If you have a relapse, start clean the next day.
 Before you know it, your addiction is a part of your past.

 Drug or alcohol abuse may take many months to overcome.
 Starting the healing process quickly will give you a greater chance of success.
 Getting to the reason you abuse drugs or alcohol is essential to a complete recovery.
 Opening yourself up to someone other than a family member or friend will let you start the healing process.
-Seeing a therapist or a counselor can make all the difference in the world.
+Seeing a therapist or a counselor, or admitting yourself to Saint John’s Recovery Place can make all the difference in the world.

 If you have a problem with drugs or alcohol, the first step is to admit it and take full responsibility for your actions.
 Once you do this, you can start the process of ending the abuse and reclaim your life.